KOTORCommunityPatches/K1_Community_Patch/Tier Organization.md

 * One of the Gamorreans in the Taris sewers was quietly relaxing in a corner, oblivious to what was going on (Reported by ebmar) [ISSUE #95](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/95)
 * One of the seated officers on Dodonna's capital ship was levitating next to their chair (Reported by Kexikus) [ISSUE #187](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/187)
 * Pazaak player Kudos on Tatooine would only bet 50 credits instead of 500 for the final matches
-* Security terminals in Davik’s estate would gas you even if you weren’t inside the target room (reported by ebmar)
+* Security terminals in Davik’s estate would gas you even if you weren’t inside the target room (Reported by ebmar)
 * Several droids in Davik's Estate have the wrong sound set
-* Several Duros on Dantooine lacked melee weapons and/or the proficiency to use them (reported by ebmar)
+* Several Duros on Dantooine lacked melee weapons and/or the proficiency to use them (Reported by ebmar)
 * Several quests aren't properly ended if you are banned from Manaan: [Proper Manaan Quest Endings 1.0](http://deadlystream.com/forum/files/file/557-proper-manaan-quest-endings/)
 * Several textures were missing shader data: [JC's Minor Fixes for K1 1.1](https://deadlystream.com/files/file/1333-jcs-minor-fixes-for-k1/)
 * Sharina on Tatooine didn't initiate dialogue with the player as intended (Reported by ebmar) [ISSUE #45](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/45)